Home Gutters and Drainage Calculations for Central Indiana

 There are quite a few critical items to consider in the full sweep of drainage water management around your home.

-- Total roof surface area, pitch, and valleys
+- Total roof surface area and pitch, as well as hips and valleys

-- Gutters and downspout capacity to move rain off the roof
+- Gutters and downspout capacity to safely route water off the roof

-- Landscape grading to prevent rain pooling near your foundation
+- Landscape grading to prevent rain pooling near the foundation

-- Basement or crawl space waterproofing and drainage systems
+- Basement or crawl space waterproofing with drainage systems

 Rainfall Volume on a Typical Roof